jsodicoff/-BIRSBIO2020.seqFISH.LIGERintegration/README.md

 2. Visualizing data integration and clustering
 3. Utilizing metrics of clustering accuracy and integration success to compare analyses

-Overview: In this analysis, the additional structure found by combining spatial and single cell transcriptomic datasets with Liger is demonstrated.
-From the separate and integrative analyses, plots of identified and known clusters are generated, and metrics of integration performance are compared in context.
+Overview: In this analysis, the additional structure found by combining spatial and single cell transcriptomic datasets with an integrative nonnegative matrix factorization-based method, Liger, is demonstrated.
+From the separate and integrative analyses, plots of identified and known clusters are generated, metrics of integration performance are compared in context, and it is shown that there is some loss of information as a result of the integration.